Conflict of Interest in Grants and Contracts; Supercedes EM 08-002 (interim)

 Executive Memorandum 12-065

 From: Paul J. Zingg, President

-Subject: Conflict of Interest in Grants and Contracts; supersedes EM 08-002 (interim)
+Subject: Conflict of Interest in Grants and Contracts; supercedes EM 08-002 (interim)

 Upon the recommendation of the Academic Senate I approve the Conflict of Interest in Grants and Contracts Policy.
-This document supersedes EM 08-002.
+This document supercedes EM 08-002.

 This policy intends to identify and address potential conflicts of interest that may arise among campus personnel proposing or engaging in externally funded activities.
 This policy is required by state and Federal laws and regulations, as well as a memorandum from the CSU Chancellor’s Office.

 California State University, Chico encourages campus personnel to engage in a variety of scholarly and creative activities, including those leading to external funding or income from public agencies, private entities and individuals, and entrepreneurial ventures.